FloydWatson/AutoTrace/README.md

 npm install vue -g
 ```

-for other dependency run this command in auto-trace-web-app folder
+for other dependencies run this command in auto-trace-web-app folder
 ```
 npm install
 ```
 #### running the webapp

-run the following commands in auto-trace-web-app in order to run webapp
+run the following commands in auto-trace-web-app to run the webapp
 ```
 npm run serve
 ```

 ### flutter user app
-#### requirements
+#### dependencies
 flutter

 [download here](https://flutter.dev/docs/get-started/install)